samuelarogbonlo/Grv4y-Platform/README.md

 ## Start-Up Processes

-- Build all the docker images by getting to the directories of each of the services and running `docker build .`.
 - Start the local enviroment with `Docker-compose up`.
 - Install all the requirments for each service.
 - Run the application depending on the python version running on your local machine.